 Not all functionality may be required by your organization.

-- Folder replication can be quite time and data intensive on it's first full synchronization.
+- Folder replication can be time and data intensive on its first full synchronization.
 This is because all folder information must be collected.
 Subsequent synchronizations are incremental, and only need to synchronize the changes from the previous synchronization.
 This makes the task less resource intensive.
 For the first full synchronization, the task should be enabled over a period of low Exchange activity (e.g. a weekend).

 - Calendar replication is a relatively low resource intensity task, but the same group size recommendations as mentioned above should be followed.

 - Mailbox storage management is a very high resource intensity task.
 Planning for this task is important, and the options for stubbing should be considered carefully.
 This task is also equipped with a test mode.
-It is recommended to run stubbing tasks in test mode ,before updating the task to action the changes.
+It is recommended to run stubbing tasks in test mode before updating the task to activate the changes.
 Stubbing tasks should be applied to groups as recommended above, and should run during periods of low Exchange activity (e.g. weekends).
 As Stubbing is designed to reduce Exchange storage load, you can apply a task to email attachments older than six months, and run it once per month.

 - User and network file archiving tasks may affect large volumes of data, depending on which files should be archived.
 Consider the effect on internet and network bandwidth, and monitor the activity of the tasks through the File Archive Dashboard.
 These tasks should activated once a day during weekdays, and during low periods of file server activity or out of business hours.